noahehall/theBookOfNoah/0current/aws/0storage.md

 ## ebs

+- when you need to store data on a server
 - elastic block storage
   - block level storage volumes directly attached to an ec2 instance
     - its like adding an extra harddrive to your laptop